ImageMagick/Usage-Markdown/bugs/future/index.md

 ### Auto-levels, Stretching, Auto-Gamma, De-normalizing problem

-A IM Forum [Discussion](http://redux.imagemagick.org/discourse-server/viewtopic.php?p=24216) has resulted in a request for a "`-histogram-stretch`" operator which normalizes the image so that the given percentage of the brightest and darkest pixels are pegged to black and white.
+An IM Forum [Discussion](http://redux.imagemagick.org/discourse-server/viewtopic.php?p=24216) has resulted in a request for a "`-histogram-stretch`" operator which normalizes the image so that the given percentage of the brightest and darkest pixels are pegged to black and white.
-That is a single odd white or black pixel will not majorly effect the overall result.
+That is a single odd white or black pixel will not majorly affect the overall result.

 A "`-linear-stretch`" operator was also added recently.